sybrew/the-seo-framework/readme.txt

 **Support the development**

 We hope you'll love this update as much as we do.
-Please consider supporting us by giving [an awesome review](https://wordpress.org/support/plugin/autodescription/reviews/#new-topic-0), [get a license](https://theseoframework.com/pricing/), or convince your friends and colleagues TSF is amazing!
+Please consider supporting us by giving [an awesome review](https://wordpress.org/support/plugin/autodescription/reviews/#new-topic-0), [get a license](https://theseoframework.com/pricing/), or convince your friends and colleagues that TSF is amazing!

 **Detailed log**